-- 1. The Higgs Boson - 237 2.
-Electroweak Interactions - 238 3.
-Quantum Chromodynamics and the Strong Force - 239 4.
+- 1. The Higgs Boson - 2.
+Electroweak Interactions - 3.
+Quantum Chromodynamics and the Strong Force - 4.
 Understanding the Top Quark - 5.
-The Path Beyond the Standard Model New Particles, Forces, and Dimensions - 241 6.
+The Path Beyond the Standard Model New Particles, Forces, and Dimensions - 6.
 Flavor Mixing and CP Violation at High Energy

 Highlights of each group's work are presented in this order in the following six sections.
-For each group, the summary of results is followed by their "Message," a quick summary of their conclusions.
 We follow with the scientific cases to be made for each possible accelerator organized around each physics group's conclusions for that facility.
+We summarize the most important conclusions of each group in Section 3.12.

-246 1.3.2 Accelerators for the Study of the Energy Frontier
+3.3.2 Accelerators for the Study of the Energy Frontier

-In our discussion, specific estimates of the capabilities of the methods that we discussed will be made in the context of proposed accelerator programs discussed at Snowmass.
+Specific estimates of the capabilities of the methods that we discussed are made in the context of proposed accelerator programs discussed at Snowmass.
 We provide here a brief orientation to these programs.
 Energies refer to the center of mass energy of colliding beam experiments.
 For details on the design and current status of these proposals, see the Capabilities Frontier working group report [7].

 The baseline for our study is Large Hadron Collider (LHC), the pp collider now operating at CERN.
-The most recent LHC schedule calls for 75-100 fb-1 to be collected in a run starting in 2015 with, essentially, the current detectors.
-Following Long Shutdown 2 in approximately 2019, the Phase 1 detector upgrades will be installed and running will resume at a projected instantaneous luminosity of 2×10^{34} cm-2s-1.
+The most recent LHC schedule calls for 75-100 fb-1 to be collected in a run starting in 2015 using the current detectors with minor upgrades.
+Following a shutdown in approximately 2019, the Phase 1 detector upgrades will be installed and running will resume at a projected instantaneous luminosity of $2 \times 10^{34} \text{cm}^{-2} \text{s}^{-1}$ .
 This stage would produce another 300 fb-1 of data.
-Then, in approximately 2023 the luminosity is expected to increase to 5×10^{34} cm-2s-1.
+In approximately 2023, after another shutdown, the luminosity is expected to increase to $5 \times 10^{34} \text{cm}^{-2} \text{s}^{-1}$ .
 In the Snowmass study, we compared the current results from the LHC, at 7-8 TeV with an integrated luminosity of 20 fb-1, to future data samples at 14 TeV with 300 fb-1 and with 3000 fb-1.
 We refer to the latter program as the high-luminosity LHC or HL-LHC.
 The projected evolution of the LHC program is described in [8].

 Our study considered higher energy pp colliders, with energy 33 TeV and 100 TeV.
 Unless it is indicated otherwise, the event sample assumed is 3000 fb-1.
-A high-energy upgrade of the LHC at 33 TeV (HE-LHC) is discussed in [9].
+A high-energy upgrade of the LHC to 33 TeV (HE-LHC) is discussed in [9].
 Colliders of 100 TeV energy are described in [10, 11].
 In the following we will refer to such a collider generically as VLHC.

-Our study considered e^+e^- linear colliders, both the International Linear Collider (ILC), covering the energy range 90 GeV-1000 GeV and the Compact Linear Collider (CLIC), covering the energy range 350 GeV-3000 GeV.
+Our study considered $e^+e^-$ linear colliders, both the International Linear Collider (ILC), covering the energy range 90 GeV-1000 GeV and the Compact Linear Collider (CLIC), covering the energy range 350 GeV-3000 GeV.
 The ILC is described in [12] and in its technical design report [13].
-The TDR/CDR luminosity samples are 1000 fb-1 at 1 TeV and scaling linearly with energy.
+The TDR/CDR luminosity samples are 1000 fb-1 at 1 TeV and scale linearly with energy.
 Luminosity upgrades of the baseline ILC using strategies outlined in the TDR, to 2500 fb-1 at 1 TeV and similar enhancements at other energies, with long running periods, are described in [14].
 CLIC is described in [15] and in its Conceptual Design Report [16].

 Our study considered $\mu^+\mu^-$ colliders operating over a range from 125 GeV to 3000 GeV.
-The luminosity samples assumed were similar to those for linear e^+e^- colliders.
+The luminosity samples assumed were similar to those for linear $e^+e^-$ colliders.
 The technology of the muon collider is described in [17, 18].